Days

 Creating a New User Registration Page

-Step 2: Now once you are in the editor, start by changing the page’s layout to Full Width or Canvas.
-For this, click on the wheel icon⚙ at the bottom left corner of the page and select the page layout as full width.
+Step 2: Now, once you are in the editor, start by changing the page’s layout to Elementor Full Width or Elementor Canvas.
+For this, click on the Page Settings ⚙ at the top of the page and select the page layout as full width or canvas.

-Step 3: Now add column layout on your page.
-I am adding 3 column layout for my page.
+Step 3: Now, let’s add structure to your page.
+We are adding 3 3-column layouts for the page.

 Once you have added the widget, you will see options to customize the form.